sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - ISO 31010 - Risk management, and risk assesment techniques.
  - ISO Guide 73 - Vocabulary

-**RA** - **Risk Assestment**: Is the analisys to identify and determine the possible situations or conditions that may end in an accident, thus there is a thread(hazard).
+**Risk Assestment**: Is the analisys to identify and determine the possible situations or conditions that may end in an accident, thus there is a thread(hazard).
 If the risk assesment is quantitative, it needs two factors: the Risk(R) = magnitude of the potencial lost (L) and the probability (p) that lost happens.

 Ri = Li * p(Li);